 5. Colonia del Sacramento

-While there's no real beaches in Buenos Aires, there's a legit one in Colonia, which makes it an especially popular Summertime destination for both tourists and porteños.
+While there are no real beaches in Buenos Aires, there's a legit one in Colonia, which makes it an especially popular Summertime destination for both tourists and porteños.

 But don't be fooled by the water.
 Colonia, like Buenos Aires, is situated along the Rio de la Plata, not the Atlantic Ocean.

-As long as you don't mind swimming in river water, Colonia offers the quickest and easiest beach access from Buenos Aires.
+As long as you don't mind swimming in river water, Colonia offers the quickest and most accessible beach access from Buenos Aires.

-A long boardwalk connects a series of beaches dotting the city's coastline, making it a very popular place to go for a walk, jog, or bike ride.
+A long boardwalk connects a series of beaches dotting the city's coastline, making it a trendy place to go for a walk, jog, or bike ride.

 Some of the beaches looked a little nicer than others, and I believe the best are located furthest from the city center.